kwickbit/scf-tracker/README.md

 Reviewer can be given access to backend repo.

-**Result:** In progress.
+**Result:**
 1. ✅ Started implementing library [mercury-sdk](https://github.com/paltalabs/mercury-sdk) with [Palta Labs 🥑](https://github.com/paltalabs)
-2. ✅ Reviewer can trigger "fetch transactions" which will triger mercury subription to wallet address.
+2. ✅ Reviewer can trigger "fetch transactions" at [KwickBit App Transactions page](https://app.dev.host.kwickbit.com/transactions) which will fetch on-chain transactions and save them to backend database.
-Creating transactions from added wallet will be fetched later on when user click fetch transactions again.
+Reviewer can be given backend access to check transactions are in database.
+3. ✅ Started using Now Nodes for first time of a specific wallet address because indexer can only fetch transactions with createdAt after subscription time.
+Previous transactions must be fetched using node.

 ___